Functional limit theorems for random walks perturbed by positive alpha-stable jumps: Introduction and main result

+The sequence $\tilde S$ is known in the literature as an oscillating random walk.
+The notion was introduced in \cite{Kemperman:1974} under no particular assumptions concerning the distributions of $\xi$ and $\eta$.
+Properties of general oscillating random walks and related models, in particular, recurrence/transience were investigated in \cite{Durrett+Kesten+Lawler:1991, Kemperman:1974, Menshikov+Petritis+Wade:2018, Rogozin+Foss:1978}.
+An explicit formula for $(z,t)\mapsto \sum_{n\geq 0}z^n\E e^{{\rm i}t\tilde S(n)}$, $|z|<1$, $t\in\R$ was given in \cite{Lotov:1996}.
+As far as we know, prior to our work there was just one functional limit theorem in this setting \cite{Helland:1981}.
+We discuss it in the paragraph following Theorem \ref{thm:main3}.

-Denote by $D:=D[0,\infty)$ the Skorokhod space of right-continuous functions defined on $[0,\infty)$ with finite limits from the left.
+Denote by $D:=D[0,\infty)$ the Skorokhod space of c\`{a}dl\`{a}g functions defined on $[0,\infty)$.
 We assume that the space $D$ is endowed with the $J_1$-topology and write $\Rightarrow$ for weak convergence in this space.
 Also, on several occasions, we denote by $\Rightarrow$ weak convergence in $D^k$ for $k\geq 2$ equipped with the product $J_1$-topology.
 In the latter case the topology and the space will be specified.
 Comprehensive information concerning the $J_1$-topology can be found in the books \cite{Billingsley:1999, Jacod+Shiryaev:2003}.
-As usual, $\lfloor x\rfloor$ denotes the integer part of $x\in\R$ and $\circ$ denotes composition of (random) functions.
+As usual, $\overset{\Pb}\to$ denotes convergence in probability, $\lfloor x\rfloor$ denotes the integer part of $x\in\R$ and $\circ$ denotes composition of (random) functions.
 Recall that the Euler gamma function $\Gamma$ is given by $\Gamma(x):=\int_0^\infty e^{-y}y^{x-1}{\rm d}y$ for $x>0$.